Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Unsupervised point cloud representation learning

 where $G$ is the generator and $D$ represents the discriminator. $x$ and $z$ represent a real sample and a randomly sampled noise vector from a distribution $p(z)$, respectively.

-The pipeline for point cloud unsupervised learning with GAN tasks usually two steps: At first, as illustrated in Fig. \ref{fig. gan}, the generator $G$ learns from a sampled vector $z$ or latent embedding to generate point cloud instances $y$, while the discriminator $D$ try to distinguish whether point clouds are from real data distribution or generated data distribution.
-During the training, the discriminator learns to capture semantic structure of point cloud objects; Then the learnt parameters of the discriminator can be served as initialized weight of networks for downstream tasks.
-This procedure involves no human annotations thus it belongs to unsupervised learning.
+When training GANs for URL of point clouds, the generator learns from either a sampled vector or a latent embedding to generate point cloud instances, while the discriminator tries to distinguish whether input point clouds are from real data distribution or generated data distribution.
+The two sub-networks fight with each other during the training process and the discriminator learns to extract useful feature representations for point cloud object recognition.
+The learning process involves no human annotations thus the networks can be trained in an unsupervised learning manner.
+After that, the learned discriminator is extended into various downstream tasks such as object classification or part segmentation by fine-tuning the model.

-GAN for point clouds is a hot research topic and has been implemented in many different 3D areas \cite{li2019pu,yang20173d,smith2017improved,wang2017shape,zhang2021unsupervised}, some works specifically employ the point cloud generation with GAN as the pretext for unsupervised representation learning \cite{wu20163d-gan,achlioptas2018learning,valsesia2018learning,li2018point} and evaluate the features learned for discriminator on other downstream high-level tasks with transfer learning: As a pioneering work, 3D-GAN \cite{wu20163d-gan}, as the first GAN model for 3D voxels, generates 3D objects by sampling a latent vector and mapping it to the object space.
-The adversarial discriminator that learned without supervision provides a powerful 3D shape descriptor for 3D applications such as object recognition.
-However, voxelization process for point clouds has to either sacrifice the representation accuracy or incurs huge redundancies.
-Later, Achlioptas \textit{et al.} proposed Latent-GAN~\cite{achlioptas2018learning} as the first generative model for raw point clouds: An autoencoder is first trained to learn features of point clouds in a latent space; Then a generative model is then trained on this fixed latent space and achieved superior reconstruction and coverage of the data distribution.
-Li \textit{et al.}~\cite{li2018point} proposed a point cloud GAN model with a hierarchical sampling and inference network, which learns a stochastic procedure to generate new point clouds.
-Valsesia \textit{et al.}~\cite{valsesia2018learning} designed a graph-based GAN model to extracts localized features from point clouds.
+Several networks employ GAN for URL for point clouds successfully \cite{wu20163d-gan,achlioptas2018learning,valsesia2018learning,li2018point}.
+For example, Wu \textit{et al.}~\cite{wu20163d-gan} proposed the first GAN model applying for 3D voxels.
+However, the voxelization process either sacrifices the representation accuracy or incurs huge redundancies.
+Achlioptas \textit{et al.} proposed Latent-GAN~\cite{achlioptas2018learning} as the first GAN model for raw point clouds.
+Li \textit{et al.}~\cite{li2018point} further proposed a point cloud GAN model with a hierarchical sampling and inference network that learns a stochastic procedure to generate new point cloud objects.
+Valsesia \textit{et al.}~\cite{valsesia2018learning} designed the first graph-based GAN model to extract localized features from point clouds.
+These methods evaluated the generalization of the learned representations by fine-tuning them to the high-level downstream 3D tasks.